coronalabs/CoronaViewer/README.md

 ### config.lua and build.settings

-CoronaViewer does __not__ use the config.lua or build.settings in your Dropbox folder.
+CoronaViewer does __not__ use the `config.lua` or `build.settings` in your Dropbox folder.
 See 'Orientation and Content Scaling' above to learn more about how to control this.

 ### File updates

 Files are updated based on modification time and file size.
-To get the device to update the file, you must make sure the modification time is newer and the file size if different.(iOS)
+To get the device to update the file, you must make sure the modification time is newer and the file size if different (iOS).

-In this situation, you should use CoronaViewer's reset action, as described in 'Reset Project' above.
+If this becomes an issue, you should use CoronaViewer's reset action, as described in 'Reset Project' above.

 ### Lua errors